-Texas Insurance Code 2210.455 requirements state that TWIA must submit a CAT Plan each year, and that planning should occur for the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
-This Plan describes how the Associations will respond to incidents of varying scales, including how losses are evaluated and claims are processed if a catastrophe affects an area of maximum exposure.
+Texas Insurance Code 2210.455 requires TWIA to submit a Catastrophe Response Plan on June 1st of each calendar year, and that planning should occur for the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
 TFPA is not subject to Chapter 2210, but fully participates in incident planning and remains ready for the various kinds of incidents that may impact TFPA policyholders.
 These requirements are guidelines and should not bind the Associations to a particular course of action.